 Some of the most iconic and loved Game of Thrones scenes were shot in Iceland.
 So, you know this captivating and rugged landscape is a place of beauty.
-That can only make camping in Iceland an epic adventure, and why knowing the top 10 Iceland campsites and Iceland camping equipment rentals stores a must before you go.
+That can only make camping in Iceland an epic adventure, and why knowing the best Iceland campsites and Iceland camping equipment rentals stores a must before you go.

 - Sleeping Under Waterfalls In Iceland